 Tripshot widgets

-To add your own trip to a website you need to publish it first: press the Share button in the Trip drawer and then press the Publish.
+To add your own trip to a website you need to publish it first: press the Share button in the Trip drawer and then press the Publish button.
 You will be taken to the trip snapshot page where you can use the embed button to generate an HTML snippet - the widget - to paste on your website.

-All Furkot's publicly shared trips - like the Top 10 The Jémez Mountain Trail - also have the embed button that you can use to create widgets to add to your website.
+All of Furkot's publicly shared trips - like the Top 10 The Jémez Mountain Trail - also have the embed button that you can use to create widgets to add to your website.

 Width and height

-The src attribute of the iframe element is a URL to the widget version of the tripshot.
-The href attribute of the anchor a element is a URL to the full page version of the tripshot.
-Both end with the identifier of the trip.
+href attribute of the anchor a element is a URL to the full page version of the tripshot.
+Both

-The embed button selects the width and height attributes of the iframe to ensure that the trip fits the widget at the same map scale as on the tripshot page.
-You can zoom the map before generating widget code or you can edit them afterwards.
-You can also remove them and style the widget iframe using CSS.
+the trip fits the widget at the same map scale as on the tripshot page.
+You can zoom on the map before

 Trip album

-You can display more that one trip in the same widget.
-All your tripshots shared publicly with Furkot community are grouped in albums; the tripshot page links to its album.
+You can display more than one trip in the same widget.
+All your tripshots shared publicly with the Furkot community are grouped in albums; the tripshot page links to its album.
 You can use trip tags to determine which tripshots should be grouped together in an album.
 Use the embed button on the album page to create a tripshot album widget.

 Trip set